An extra $600 stimulus check could be coming to these workers - NewsBreak

 An extra $600 stimulus check could be coming to these workers

-BALTIMORE (WBFF/WKRC) - Congress passed and President Joe Biden signed the last big stimulus bill into law back in March.
-That law provided direct payments to most people ($1,400) as well as a slew of other tax changes that put money into the American people's pockets.
+BALTIMORE (WBFF) — Congress passed and President Joe Biden signed the last big stimulus bill into law back in March.
+That law provided direct payments to most people ($1,400) as well as a slew of other tax changes that put money into peoples' pockets.
 It also temporarily expanded the federal Child Tax Credit.
 Now, there's more money coming to a specific set of workers uniquely affected by COVID-19.
 The money will go to farmworkers and meat packers.
 There's $700 million set aside for those workers.
-Some of the money - at least $20 million - will go to grocery store workers.local21news.com
+Some of the money - at least $20 million - will go to grocery store workers.foxbaltimore.com